Trophée des Champions: History

 The Trophée des Champions match is contested at the beginning or middle of the following season and has been played at a variety of venues.
 During the Challenge des Champions era, the match was in such cities as Marseille, Montpellier, Paris, Toulouse, and Saint-Étienne.
 From 1995 to 2008, the match was hosted three times at the Stade Gerland in Lyon.
 Other venues include the Stade Pierre de Coubertin twice in Cannes, the Stade de la Meinau in Strasbourg, and the Stade de l'Abbé Deschamps in Auxerre.

+Logo used from 2021 to 2024.

 On 12 May 2009, the FFF announced that the 2009 Trophée des Champions would be played outside France for the first time, at the Olympic Stadium in Montreal, Quebec, Canada.
-It has since been held in Tunisia, Morocco, United States, Gabon, China, Austria, and most recently, Qatar.
+It has since been held in Tunisia, Morocco, United States, Gabon, China, Austria, Israel, Qatar, and most recently, Kuwait.
 For the 2024 season final in Doha, Paris Saint Germain wore Arabic writing on the team's shirts for the first time; the design was created by calligrapher Fatma Al Sharshani.